 Dr. Jan McBarron on Helpful Lifestyle Changes for Weight Loss

 The idea of a quick fix is what makes fad diets popular, but if you’ve ever tried one you know their results don’t last.
 To drop pounds and keep them off you need to address the root of the problem.
 Truly effective weight loss requires permanent lifestyle changes that provides long term solutions.
-Here are 5 lifestyle changes that will help you lose weight, as relayed by weight loss specialist, author, and radio host Dr. Jan McBarron.
+Here are 5 lifestyle changes that will help you lose weight, as relayed by weight loss specialist, author, and radio host Dr. Jan McBarron (Duke and the Doctor).

 Incorporate Incidental Exercise